XPZ2k15/nodempq/readme.md

-# D2Web MPQ Reader / Extractor
+# Node MPQ Reader / Extractor

 A tiny, dependency‑light Node.js library that lets you **open, list and extract files** from Blizzard‐style MPQ archives (as used by Diablo II and other classic titles).